Intensify measures to combat COVID-19 during intense lockdown | Health

 A two-week lockdown commenced on May 10 in Tamil Nadu and the government on Saturday announced extension of curbs for one more week from May 24.

-Also, the government has brought in fresh restrictions between May 24 and 31, including closure of vegetable shops and provision stores, which were allowed earlier to work between 6 AM and 10 AM.
+Also, the government has brought in additional restrictions between May 24 and 31, including closure of vegetable shops and provision stores, which were allowed earlier to work between 6 AM and 10 AM.

-The government had said the horticulture department would ensure supplies of vegetables and fruits through mobile outlets across the state.
+In line with the government's earlier announcement that arrangements would be made to ensure supplies of vegetables and fruits through mobile outlets, Stalin inaugurated the outlets here.

+The government said 1,610 vehicles would be deployed in Chennai to sell about 1,160 tonnes of veggies and fruits.

+In the rest of Tamil Nadu, 2,770 vehicles would ensure supplies of 2,228 tonnes and procurement shall be from local farmers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)